York Festival of Ideas: 2013 – North and South

-In addition, the University of York and the York Festival of Ideas hosted the prestigious Royal Academy of Engineering Summer Soiree Exhibition on 27 June attended by the Princess Royal, in her capacity as Patron of the Royal Academy of Engineering.
+In addition, the University of York and the York Festival of Ideas hosted the Royal Academy of Engineering Summer Soiree Exhibition on 27 June attended by the Princess Royal, in her capacity as Patron of the Royal Academy of Engineering.
 This included a major exhibition entitled, Engineering: Design for Living, which showcased research across a range of disciplines from literature and advances in computer science, to the emergence of 'personalised' medicine, to demonstrate the way in which engineering ingenuity has and is influencing and improving the way in which we live our lives.

 The 2013 York Festival of Ideas included more than 120 events, with 35 organisations co-delivering events under the Festival of Ideas banner.
 These included the British Library, BBC Radio 3, Granta Magazine, The Institute of Engineering and Technology, The Joseph Rowntree Foundation, York Museums Trust, Bettys and Taylors of Harrogate, and York Minster, to name but a few.

 York Festival of Ideas was shortlisted for the Times Higher Education Awards 2013.

-2014
+2014 – Order and Chaos

-The 2014 Festival theme Order and Chaos provided a rich and stimulating array of subjects including arts and society, conflict and resolution, the future of food, maps and exploration, healthcare, science and religion, economic growth, the ancient world and the mysteries of our brain.
+The 2014 Festival theme Order and Chaos provided subjects including arts and society, conflict and resolution, the future of food, maps and exploration, healthcare, science and religion, economic growth, the ancient world and the mysteries of our brain.

 The programme provided a wide variety of events including panel debates on the world's response to global crises, and on detective writing; Festival Focus days on economic growth, religion and science, the future of food, and detective writing; a variety of exhibitions, musical and theatrical performances from national and international performers, hands-on activities and workshops, and headline addresses by speakers such as Jung Chang, Michael Morpurgo, Anthony Horowitz, Charlie Higson, Hermione Lee, James Rubin, and Gavin Esler.

 The 2014 York Festival of Ideas consisted of over 140 events.
 More than 45 organisations co-delivered events under the Festival of Ideas banner in 38 venues around the city.
 These included the British Library, Castle Howard, Prospect magazine, The Institute of Engineering and Technology, The Joseph Rowntree Foundation, York Museums Trust, Bettys and Taylors of Harrogate, Chatham House, Tate Britain, and York Minster, to name but a few.